Managing Low Back Pain in the workplace

-Our approach allows patients to perform their therapy from the comfort of their homes, which not only is feasible and safe, it’s actually better.
+Our approach allows participants to perform their program from the comfort of their homes, which not only is feasible and safe, it’s actually better.

-Some of the factors that explain this positive outcome are the patients’ higher engagement and adherence to a home-based therapy program with real-time feedback on performance; the data-driven decisions the system allows our physical therapists to make; and the access to a behavioral training program.
+Some of the factors that explain this positive outcome are the participants’ higher engagement and adherence to a home-based program with real-time feedback on performance; the data-driven decisions the system allows our physical therapists to make; and the access to a behavioral training program.

-We provide the best treatment while cutting medical costs
+We provide the best care while cutting medical costs

-Because patients are treated faster and better, they are able to return to work and their daily activities sooner than what was previously expected.
+Because patients overcome their pain faster and better, they are able to return to work and their daily activities sooner than what was previously expected.
 And what’s more, because we educate them with strategies and new behaviors to conquer pain, their use of opioids dramatically decreases.

-Our approach translates into an up to 75% reduction in surgeries, a 33% reduction in opioid use, and an overall reduction of at least 35% in medical costs.
+Our approach translates into an up to 50% reduction in surgeries, a 36% reduction in opioid use, and an overall reduction of about 30% in medical costs.

 If you would like to set up a benefits plan that helps you reduce your workforce’s burden with low back pain, reach out to our Strategic Business Development team.